goethan/Udacity_Projects/Data_Analyst_Project_6_D3/Readme.md

 We have the following key variables in the data.
 - `outperform_sse`
   - %.
-To which extent they outperform the SSE Composite Index.
+To which extent the stock outperforms the SSE Composite Index.
 - `roe_perc_2016` and `roe_perc_2017`
   -  ROEs for the last two years.
 - `bluechips`